ayushiiaggarwall/Fantasy-Cricket-League-Game-Using-Python/README.md

 It is an online game where you can create a virtual team of real cricket players and score points depending on how your choosen players perform in real life matches.

-You can calculate the score of your team.
-To win a tournament, you must try and get the maximum points and the No.1 rank amongst other participants.
+You can calculate the score of your team/ evaluate your created team and in order to win a tournament, you must try and get the maximum points and the No.1 rank amongst other participants.

 The Cricket Fantasy Game has following features -